Brown County Vehicle Impound Guide

 What You Need to Retrieve Your Vehicle

-Once you know where your car is impounded, gather the necessary documents.
+Once you know where your vehicle is impounded, gather the necessary documents to retrieve it.
+The impound lot will require specific documentation to verify your ownership and authorization.

 Required Documents